githubtraining/community-starter-kit/responses/04a-template-location.md

-It looks like you created a new file named {{ path }}.
+It looks like you created a new file with the wrong name, or in the wrong location.
 In order to use the multiple template feature, this template must be located at `.github/ISSUE_TEMPLATE/bug-report.md` in the root of your repository.
 Can you please move it to the correct location?

 ### :keyboard: Activity: Moving an issue template